IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Duracloud Configuration
 +++++++++++++++++++++++

-Also note that while the current Chronopolis implementation generates the bag and submits it to the archive's DuraCloud interface, the step to make a 'snapshot' of the space containing the Bag (and verify it's successful submission) are actions a curator must take in the DuraCloud interface.
+Also note that while the current Chronopolis implementation generates the archival Bag and submits it to the archive's DuraCloud interface, the step to make a 'snapshot' of the space containing the archival Bag (and verify it's successful submission) are actions a curator must take in the DuraCloud interface.

 The minimal configuration to support an archiver integration involves adding a minimum of two Dataverse Software Keys and any required Payara jvm options.
 The example instructions here are specific to the DuraCloud Archiver\: